gdsbook/book/notebooks/12_feature_engineering.md

 card = pandas.Series(d500_w.cardinalities)
 ```

-The `card` feature we have built will pick up areas of higher concentration of Airbnb properties with higher values, as we can see in the map below.
+The `card` feature we have built will pick up areas of higher concentration of Airbnb properties with higher values, as we can see in Figure XXX13XXX.

 ```python caption="Number of Airbnbs within 500 meters of each listing." tags=[]
 # Set up figure and axis